Home ➥ About CSI ➥ History

 - Adoption for older children

 CSI once again became an independent agency in 2002, though many DOC churches continue to support CSI in its mission.
 The needs of today's children and youth are as diverse and complex as the communities in the Omaha metro area.
-Today, Child Saving Institute offers a variety of programs with the help of more than 160 dedicated and compassionate employees.
+Today, CSI offers a variety of programs with the help of more than 160 dedicated and compassionate employees.

 We are proud to continue Rev. Clark’s mission of "Responding to the cry of a child," but it is our vision that guides us as we work to give the children we serve safe, happy childhoods.
 Our vision is that ALL children have homes where hope is kindled and dreams can be achieved.